zemian/zemian.github.io/content/blog/2014/deploying-applications-or-libraries-to-weblogic-server-using-command-line.md

----
-title: Deploying applications or libraries to WebLogic Server using command line
+Title: Deploying applications or libraries to WebLogic Server using command line
-date: 2014-08-20T00:00:00-05:00
-tags:
+Date: 2014-08-20 00:00:00-05:00
-  - weblogic
+Tags: weblogic
----

 Here is how you can automate deployment for WebLogic server using command line.

 First source the env settings from the server: